ccp84/go_north/README.md

 ![Level decrease](documentation/decrease.png)

 The final `else` statement means none of the above conditions were met, so the level cannot be increased and no lives remain.
 Unfortunately, that means game over this time.
-The relevant message is displayed on screen and the user is given the option to start a new game:
+The relevant message is displayed on screen and the user is given the option to start a new game, display the rules, or quit to the title screen.:

 ![Death](documentation/no_lives.png)